COVID and climate change put a strain on Germany's finances | DW | 27.12.2021

 The pandemic has torn a deep hole into Germany's budget, which is being plugged with more and more new loans.
 The new government's mountain of debt has grown to over €1.4 trillion.
 More money will be needed in 2022.

-€240 billion ($272 billion) in credit had been approved for hardship loans, but some €60 million are left over, which Lindner wants to move to the Energy and Climate Fund.
+A total of €240 billion ($270 billion) in credit had been approved for hardship loans, and about €60 million are left over, which Lindner wants to move to the Energy and Climate Fund.
 This money is to help with "the transformation of one of the largest industrialized nations toward climate neutrality," finance minister said in the Bundestag, referring once again to the declared goal of the new coalition government of center-left Social Democrats (SPD), Greens and FDP.

-It is "fundamentally problematic to create financial reserves by taking out debt and then use these funds to finance projects in the coming years," criticizes the Taxpayers' Association.
+It is "fundamentally problematic to create financial reserves by taking out debt and then use these funds to finance projects in the coming years," according to the German Taxpayers Federation.
 The conservative Christian Democrats (CDU) and Christian Social Union (CSU), who are now in opposition, are outraged.

 "I consider this supplementary budget to be unconstitutional," said Christian Haase, the budget policy spokesman for the CDU/CSU parliamentary group in the Bundestag.